I believe without a doubt that financial planning is the key to having peace of mind about your finances.

 I use a sophisticated planning tool to walk us through the numbers.
 The planning phase is interactive.

-We will enter the data together and link up all your investment accounts.
-In addition to your investment accounts, we will connect your employer retirement plans as well.
+We will work on the data together online and link up all your investment accounts.
+We will also connect your employer retirement plans.

 The planning process is just that – a process.
 It is not a one-time event.

 You will get a written action plan to help you implement the recommendations we agreed on in your planning.
-In the basic program, you will apply the recommendations yourself.
+You will have ongoing online access to your plan.

 Whether we work together or you implement on your own, it’s important to understand that planning is not a set it and forget it proposition.
-For the reasons mentioned in the implementation discussion, you need to revisit the plan when changes warrant.
+For the reasons mentioned above, you need to revisit the plan at least annually.

 5 Things You Can Do With an IRA That You Can't With a 401(k)